Daandelange/ofxImGui/Examples.md

  - How to relate ImGui and oF coordinate systems.
  - How to use the ImGui draw API.
  - It also lets you view the ImGui metrics window, useful for seeing how ImGui is interfaced with oF, it's current inner state and global inspector for debugging purposes.
+ - User-input filtering (distinguish OF events from imgui-consumed-events), manually or with helper.

 ## example-demo